 According to a recent survey report by Bloomreach, Amazon.com, Inc. (NASDAQ: AMZN) has escalated its lead in product search as customers now turn to Amazon first to search for a product they need.
 55 percent of consumers in the U.S. begin their search on Amazon over search engines and retailers when shopping for products online.
+Amazon has increased its share by 11 percent point compared to last year when 44% of consumers used to prefer Amazon first over search engines and retailers for the product search.
 Search engines and retailers accounted for 28% and 16%, respectively.

 Even though Google’s SEO is a league apart, Amazon offers 2x the search volume than Google for products in e-commerce SEO fraternity.
 The shoppers who started their purchase journey on Amazon cited the presence of a large volume of reviews as a key factor for doing so.
 Ninety-nine percent of these shoppers consult reviews on Amazon, which has become an implicit part of online shopping.

 Is Amazon Really a Threat To Google and Other Search Engines?